MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 ---

 # Introduction to Microsoft Interface Definition Language 3.0
 Microsoft Interface Definition Language (MIDL) 3.0 is a simplified, modern syntax for declaring Windows Runtime types inside Interface Definition Language (IDL) files (`.idl` files).
 This new syntax will feel familiar to anyone experienced with C, C++, C#, and/or Java.
 MIDL 3.0 is a particularly convenient way to declare [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/index) runtime classes.
-Here's how it looks; this example demonstrates most of the language syntax.
+Here's how it looks; this example demonstrates most of the language syntax elements that you'll likely use.

 ```idl
 // Photo.idl